Diseases

 • Variability of the disease

-• Not all calves are equally susceptible to (experimental) infection.
-It is unknown which factors modulate entry of the bacteria through the gut wall and if variation in these factors explains variation in susceptibility.
-Is there a role for host genetic factors (e.g. enterocyte or M cell adhesion molecules).
+Not all calves are equally susceptible to (experimental) infection.
+It is unknown which genetic factors modulate immunocompetence, and entry of the bacteria through the gut wall and if variation in these factors explains variation in susceptibility or resistance to MAP infection.

 • Stability of the agent/pathogen in the environment

-• Typical survival times for different environments is poorly described, e.g. survival on different types of pasture, with and without application of manure or slurry, and at different temperatures.
+Typical survival times for different environments is poorly described, e.g. survival on different types of pasture, with and without application of manure or slurry, and at different temperatures should be further explored.

-• The role of biofilms needs to be further elucidated.
+The role of biofilms needs to be further elucidated.
+MAP´s survival during bio digestive processes has been investigated but remains uncertain.

 • Species involved